Principles of Programming

 Low-Level Languages

-Low-level languages have very little or no abstraction from the computer’s hardware.
+Low-level languages have little or no abstraction from the hardware.
 They deal directly with memory addresses, registers, and machine instructions.

 Machine code:

-• Binary instructions (patterns of 1s and 0s) that the CPU can execute directly.
+• Binary instructions (1s and 0s) the CPU executes directly.

-• Completely hardware-specific – machine code for one CPU architecture will not work on another.
+• Completely hardware-specific — machine code for one CPU will not run on another.

 • Extremely difficult for humans to read or write.